March 1, 2006 Campus NewsletterPage address: http://www.mnsu.edu/media/newsletter/2006-03-01/

 Registration is $35 and includes all meals (Thursday dinner through Saturday lunch).
 Those who want more information may contact Dr. Fred Slocum, associate professor of political science, at 507-389-6935 or firstname.lastname@example.org.

-Alternative rock band Switchfoot will appear at Midwest Wireless Civic Center Sunday, April 23, in a concert sponsored by the IMPACT Team.
+Alternative rock band Switchfoot will appear at Midwest Wireless Civic Center Sunday, April 23, in a concert sponsored by the Student Events Team.

 The concert is part of the San Diego band's national tour in support of its latest CD.
 The band is known for its Billboard Top 40 hit "Stars," and its new single "One Tonight" is featured on NBC's 2006 Winter Olympics commercials.